Table of Contents

 Combining TRE with resistance training

-In 2019 Tinsley et al. published an 8 week trial in resistance-trained females with an 8 hour TRE window from 12:00-20:00.(Tinsley, 2019) Protein intake was at least 1.4 grams/kilogram/day (g/kg/d) and they aimed for a 250 kcal/d deficit.
-They trained 3 times weekly with training sessions between 12:00-18:00.
-There were 2 separate TRE arms, one of whom was given supplemental β-hydroxy β-methylbutyrate (HMB) (thought to decrease muscle protein breakdown when in a catabolic state), as well as a control arm.
+In 2019 Tinsley et al. published an 8-week trial in resistance-trained females with an 8-hour TRE window from 12:00-20:00.(Tinsley, 2019) Protein intake was at least 1.4 grams/kilogram/day (g/kg/d) and they aimed for a 250 kcal/d deficit.
+The participants trained 3 times weekly with training sessions between 12:00-18:00.
+There were 2 separate TRE arms as well as a control arm.
+One of the TRE arms was given supplemental β-hydroxy β-methylbutyrate (HMB) (thought to decrease muscle protein breakdown when in a catabolic state).
 The intention to treat analysis had n=40 while the per protocol analysis had n=24.
-There was no difference in results between the groups, indicating TRE did not inhibit skeletal muscle hypertrophy or strength acquisition, and HMB did not prove beneficial.
+There were no differences in results between the groups, indicating TRE did not inhibit skeletal muscle hypertrophy or strength acquisition, and HMB did not prove beneficial.

-In 2020 Stratton et al. published a 4 week trial with a TRE group (n=13, 8 hour window from 12-8pm or 1-9pm) compared to a normal diet group (n=13) combined with resistance training and a 25% caloric deficit with at least 1.8 grams/kilogram of daily protein.(Stratton, 2020) While various changes were seen in both groups over time, between the two groups there were no meaningful differences regarding body composition, strength gains, muscular hypertrophy, testosterone, leptin, or adiponectin.
-TRE did not negatively impact response to training (regarding metrics mentioned above), recovery, energy, or hunger; however, the surveys for the latter items were completed during the feeding window which likely impacted the measurements.
+In 2020 Stratton et al. published a 4-week trial with a TRE group (n=13, 8-hour window from 12-8 pm or 1-9 pm) compared to a normal diet group (n=13) combined with resistance training and a 25% caloric deficit with at least 1.8 grams/kilogram of daily protein.(Stratton, 2020) While various changes were seen in both groups over time, between the two groups there were no meaningful differences regarding body composition, strength gains, muscular hypertrophy, testosterone, leptin, or adiponectin.
+TRE did not negatively impact the response to training (regarding the metrics mentioned above), recovery, energy, or hunger; however, the surveys for the latter items were completed during the feeding window which likely impacted the measurements.

 In 2020 McAllister et al. published a study with n=16 healthy male firefighters undergoing TRE for 10 hours (time period not specified) for 6 weeks while following a resistance training program.
 Decreases were seen in advanced oxidation protein products (~31%) as well as advanced glycation end products (~25%), both of which are thought to have negative health effects.
 No differences were seen in the hunger hormones, cholesterol or glucose/insulin levels, or other inflammatory markers.
 Without a control group it’s unclear if the observed improvements were due to the TRE, the resistance training program, or some other mechanism.

-In 2021 Ribeiro et al. published a study with n=24 physically active adults with overweight or obesity aged 18-40 in an 8 week trial including 12 individuals in a CER group and 12 individuals in a TRE group, both at a 20% kcal deficit daily and incorporating 1 hour of exercise (aerobic training, resistance training, and balance/proprioception training) three times weekly.
-Both groups lost similar amounts of weight, waist circumference, and fat mass, but the TRE group did not lose any fat free mass, total body water, or skeletal muscle mass while the CER group lost 2.6%, 2.2%, and 2.3%, respectively.
+In 2021 Ribeiro et al. published a study with n=24 physically active adults with overweight or obesity aged 18-40 in an 8-week trial including 12 individuals in a CER group and 12 individuals in a TRE group, both at a 20% calorie dialy deficit and incorporating 1 hour of exercise (aerobic training, resistance training, and balance/proprioception training) three times weekly.
+Both groups lost similar amounts of weight, waist circumference, and fat mass, but the TRE group did not lose any fat-free mass, total body water, or skeletal muscle mass while the CER group lost 2.6%, 2.2%, and 2.3%, respectively.
 There were no major differences in cardiometabolic markers or leptin, but only the CER group had an increase in cortisol levels (the “stress hormone”).